stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Shame on you for having your Cloudflare firewall mode in Nazi mode so I have to compelte a Captcha to visit your site... ([donaldlekgwathi](https://twitter.com/DonaldLekgwathi/status/1335217749086224384))
+- your store website is a giant pile of shit.
+Nothing but 500 errors from cloudflare and constant captcha failures due to timeouts because your page loads take too long to respond.
+Sells computer parts, can’t build site out of computers to sell computer parts.
+Joke company ([realmenhavefabs](https://twitter.com/RealMenHaveFabs/status/1335087800853598209))
 - I tried to reach out to customer service for a web store to let them know their captcha was broken.
 The only way to contact them was via a form that required captcha. ([jdonavan](https://twitter.com/JDonavan/status/1334882500682846210))
 - Hi, I just failed cloudflare’s “are you a human” captcha bullshit 6 times in a row.
 Apparently I’m not human.
 So, if you’re following me or I’m following you, I’m clearly a bot.
 Or maybe cloudflare’s captcha has such shitty pictures that I can’t discern what the fuck it is. ([xenophage](https://twitter.com/XenoPhage/status/1334630205080662016))
 - What does Cloudflare actually do when it's doing that, anyway?
 What is it checking?
 Why does it take so long?
 And why does it then make you do a captcha on top of waiting?
 Piss off with that.
 Just delete your website instead, assholes. ([catovitch](https://twitter.com/catovitch/status/1332091154825928712))